Arilas/minorm/README.md

 * `find(id)` - search single record in DB by id and wrap it as the model
 * `findOneBy(criteria)` - search single record in DB by criteria.
 * `findBy(criteria, criteria, orderBy = {}, limit, offset)` - search records by criteria with limits and offsets
-* `create` - adds Model methods to any object with structure
+* `create(data)` - adds Model methods to any object with structure
-* `hydrate` - helper method that attach Model methods to any object and accept argument that promise that this object is fetched from DB without changes.
+* `hydrate(data, isFetched)` - helper method that attach Model methods to any object and accept argument that promise that this object is fetched from DB without changes.

 Criteria is a plain object with `key` is a column name, `value` is a simple string, number, etc or object with operator like `$in`, `$not`, `$like`.